-Curiously one would like to know from the District Magistrate whether he himself is "The enemy of the established Government or not," because by forfeiting the license of such a respectable gentleman, has he not sown the seed of hatred and discontent with the established Government?
-One who sows the seeds of discontent with the established Government, then who should be called the "enemy of the established Government, the Magistrate or the licensee?"

-There is one more and the last example of the misuse of the Arms Act by a District Magistrate which I would like to show, and I believe these examples to be enough to threw some light on the actual working of the Arms Act.
-A few months ago at Kashipore the shopkeepers observed Hartal on a particular day, the District Magistrate got enraged and issued an order of the forfeiture of the arms of some of these shopkeepers who observed Hartal, and the order of the District Magistrate with the reply of the shopkeepers runs as follows:
+Curiously one would like to know from the District Magistrate whether he himself is "the enemy of the established Government or not," because by forfeiting the licence of such a respectable gentleman, has he not sown the seed of hatred and discentent with the established Government?
+One who sows the seeds of discontent with the established Government-then who should be called the "enemy of the established Government, the Magistrate or the licensee?"
+There is one more and the last example of the mis-use of the Arms Act by a District Magistrate which I would like to show, and I believe these examples to be enough to throw some light on the actual working of the Arms Act.
+A few months ago at Kashipur the shopkeepers observed Hartal on a particular day; the District Magistrate got enraged and issued an order of the forfeiture of the arms of some of these shopkeepers who observed Hartal, and the order of the District Magistrate with the reply of the shop-keepers runs as follows :-